psheldon230/BotWorld/ReadMe.md

 [![video](https://img.youtube.com/vi/F_n-Ddp4yso/0.jpg)](https://www.youtube.com/watch?v=F_n-Ddp4yso)

 4. Methods:

 -This project successfully simulates evolution in a virtual environment -Specifically, 50 parents are generated and evolved for 500 generations.
 This simulation is done 10 times for a total of 50,000 creatures
--50,000 3D creatures made of 1x1x1 blocks are generated, mutated, and selected using the Paralel Hill Climber class -To reproduce my final evolved creature, simply run the 'reRunBest.py' -To evolve a new creature, run 'main.py'
+-50,000 3D creatures made of 1x1x1 blocks are generated, mutated, and selected using the Paralel Hill Climber class -To reproduce my final evolved creature, simply run the 'reRunBest.py' -To evolve a new creature, run 'main.py', then 'reRun.py' to view your new creature!

     *How Body/Brains are Randomly Generated:
     ![generationDiagram](media/generation.jpg)